 Adding context nodes

-If you would like to insert the new context node in a particular location, then you will select an existing c-node (by clicking or using the 'ARROW' keys).
-Once you have done this, any added context node will be place just before the selected node.
-The default placement, otherwise, will be at the very last c-node position.
+If you would like to insert the new context node in a particular location, then you will select an existing node (by clicking or using the 'ARROW' keys).
+Once you have done this, any added context node will be placed just before the selected node.
+The default placement, otherwise, will be at the very last context node position.

 Adding a url resource item